beverly-hills-money-gangster/DaikombatDesktop/README.md

 Daikombat is a Doom-like online shooter game with a non-stop death-match mode.
 It is built using Maven, LibGdx, and Java 14.

+**WARNING** The game is NOT for commercial use.
+This repository is for educational purposes only.

 ## Plot